Implementing Feature Flags in Laravel: A Practical Guide to Progressive Delivery

 Cons:

-• No support for user-specific or environment-specific rollouts.
+• No support for user-specific or environment-specific toggles

 Advanced Approach: Using Laravel Pennant